sharmavins23/Constraints-Generator/README.md

 This is a Python script that generates TCL code automatically for constraint buses.

+## Usage

+The script is usable in Python explicitly through the command line.
+First, the user inputs the bus name, followed by all pins.
+When the user wishes to stop entering pins, they may enter `0x0`.
+The

+## Why is this heavily object-oriented?

+¯\\_(ツ)_/¯

+## Why isn't this written in Java?

+Maybe it should be written in Java.

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a